davisjam/davisjam.github.io/_pages/home.md

 <details class="news-year" markdown="1">
 <summary><h3 class="news-year__label">2024</h3></summary>

+- NSF funds an EAGER project exploring the risks and rewards of LLMs for engineering education.
+Thank you, US taxpayers!
+[NSF #2343596](https://www.nsf.gov/awardsearch/show-award/?AWD_ID=2343596)
 - One education research paper accepted to **EJEE'24**: Fostering Systems Thinking through Engineering Study Abroad Programs.
 Congrats to Desen and the RSAP team!
 - At a **Dagstuhl 2024** (regex matching & indexing), I gave a talk on "Regular Expression Denial of Service: Past, Present, and Future".
 - One paper accepted to **ASE'24**: applying LLMs to conduct software failure analysis from news articles.
 Congrats to Dharun and the team!